bonitasoft/bonita-doc/md/database-configuration.md

 Make sure your database is configured to use the AL32UTF8 character set.
 If your database already exists, see the Oracle documentation for details of how to [migrate the character set](http://docs.oracle.com/cd/E11882_01/server.112/e10729/ch11charsetmig.htm#NLSPG011).

-Bonita BPM Engine uses datasources that handle global transactions that span resources (XADataSource), so the Oracle user used by Bonita BPM Engine, requires some specific privileges, and there are also specific settings for XA activation.
+Bonita Engine uses datasources that handle global transactions that span resources (XADataSource), so the Oracle user used by Bonita Engine, requires some specific privileges, and there are also specific settings for XA activation.

 ##### **Important information for a successful connection**

-The procedure below is used to create the settings to enable Bonita BPM Engine to connect to the Oracle database.
+The procedure below is used to create the settings to enable Bonita Engine to connect to the Oracle database.

 It is assumed in the procedure that:
    * Oracle product is already installed and running